GuyBaele/SpreadGL/README.md

   In this case, the "region" annotation stores the names of regions and countries.
 --list: Only compulsory for discrete space analysis.
 Use a location list with its filename extension as an input.
 This file should be in the csv format with a comma (",") separator and comprised of three columns with a specific header of "location,latitude,longitude".
 --format: It is optional as the default format is GeoJSON.
 However, if you want to inspect the output in a table, you should type in "csv".
-When this processing step is done, you should be able to see a file called 'A.27_worldwide.MCC.tree.output.csv'.
-It represents the spatial layer.
+When this processing step is done, you will see an output file of the spread layer called 'A.27_worldwide.MCC.tree.output.csv'.
 ```
 spread --tree A.27_worldwide.MCC.tree --time 2021-06-01 --location region --list A.27_worldwide_location_list.csv --format csv
 ```

-2. We can now visualise the spatial layers in spread.gl using the steps explained above (see Section 'Visualising a (phylo)geographical spread layer in spread.gl').
+2. We can now visualise the spread layer in spread.gl using the steps explained above (see Section 'Visualising a (phylo)geographical spread layer in spread.gl').

 https://github.com/GuyBaele/SpreadGL/assets/1092968/597c0b36-ffaa-44ad-97af-e128a646dcad